 Communication with your internal team, partners or clients is a pivotal part of digital business.
 Let’s say you have a marketing team, a content creator, and a web developer.
 How can you effectively communicate with them?
 How can you convey important information and talk to them about upcoming tasks?
 Messaging apps like Whatsapp or Facebook message can work – however, they don’t give you great traceability or control and the file upload options could be better.

 Slack is significantly better organised, which is why it’s invaluable for teams.
-My teams are spread out over the globe, so it’s necessary to have different project-specific chat channels and groups where collaborators can share files and other media.
+The Broke Backpacker Team is spread out over the globe, so it’s necessary to have different project-specific chat channels and groups where collaborators can share files and other media.
 The chats even have an integrated tagging feature, similar to users on Instagram.
 You can tag users in messages and they will receive an email alert.
 For developers and digital teams, Slack is an excellent way to maintain communication.

 4. Zoho – Personalized email system

 There has been a ton of tests done by online marketers that show that personalised email address – e.g. [email protected] – lead to great open rates than none-personalised email addresses e.g. [email protected]

 Zoho allows you to set up a personalised email address, for free.
 This is a quick win – use Zoho to appear more professional and to generate higher open rates of your emails.